toddcf/pielcanela/README.md

   - Facebook
   - Instagram
   - Email List (later)
-6. Nav that is accessible no matter where you are scrolling.
+6. Fixed-position nav, accessible no matter where you are scrolling.

 ### Sections